When building a new home, choosing the color of your roof’s shingles can be a tough decision to make.

 Types of slate available

-Slates tend to change color over time due to reactions with weather.
+Slates tend to change color over time due to reactions to the weather.
 Homeowners should decide between weathering, semi-weathering and non-weathering slates and slates that tend to fade over time.

 Do your homework